mdn/content/files/en-us/web/html/element/script/type/importmap/index.md

 This enables you to ensure the integrity of dynamically or statically imported modules.
 `integrity` also enables you to provide a fallback for top-level or preloaded modules, in case they don't already include an `integrity` attribute.

-The map keys represent a module URL.
-This can be absolute or relative (starting with `/`, `./`, or `../`).
+The map keys represent module URLs, which can be absolute or relative (starting with `/`, `./`, or `../`).
-The map values represent integrity metadata, identical to that used as an [`integrity`](/en-US/docs/Web/HTML/Element/script#integrity) attribute value.
+The map values represent integrity metadata, identical to that used in [`integrity`](/en-US/docs/Web/HTML/Element/script#integrity) attribute values.

 For example, the map below defines integrity metadata for the `square.js` module (directly) and its bare specifier (transitively, via the `imports` key).